HOW TO HIRE A RECRUITER THAT DOESN’T SUCK

-But if finding employees presents so many challenges, wouldn’t hiring an executive search firm bring many of the same?
+But if finding employees presents so many challenges, wouldn’t hiring an executive search firm brings many of the same?
 Not if you know what you’re looking for…

 Here are several key questions you need to ask before you sign a contract with recruiters.